 Flash cooking in a device heats up the material very fast, sometimes in less than 10 seconds.
 The smell usually associated with burning weed does not have the time to form and spread, especially since all the vapor is inhaled immediately.

-Best vaporizers for weed usually create very little odor, indeed.
+The best vapes for weed usually create very little odor.
 Still, it is important to note that the smell is not completely avoidable, so keep that in mind before hitting that ‘fire’ button out in public.

 #5 You Can Now App-Control Your Marijuana Vaporizer